jonathanolson/slither/notes/generation.md

 # Puzzle generation

+- Generation: how do we get the CONSISTENCY of difficulty?
+  - -- forward generation, right?
+  - greedy checks for face minimization? (check all faces, and for each removed, CHECK ALL AGAIN to see which face removal still allows the most removals)
+    - That... sounds slow.
 - Consider external puzzle generation / Investigate patterns
   - slinker, GPL 3: https://github.com/timhutton/slinker
   - Check license on https://www.themissingdocs.net/bridge/LoopDeLoopBridge.html